 Other causes of seizures in dogs are often the result of certain ailments or diseases like liver disease, kidney issues or brain tumors.
 Just like humans, brain cancer, strokes, and high blood pressure can also be the culprit of these horrible episodes.
 If your dog suffers from any of these illnesses, be extra vigilant about keeping your baby as healthy as possible.
-Even something as small as low or high blood sugar can trigger an episode – so pay close attention to the diet that you’ve got your dog on.
+Even something as small as low or high blood sugar can trigger an episode, so pay close attention to the diet that you’re feeding your dog.
 The more natural, the better.

-For instance, did you know that the majority of heartworm preventative medications contain toxins that can cause seizures?
-Flea and tick medications also contain harmful chemicals that have been linked to this issue – as do food additives like some preservatives, colorings and wheat gluten.
-Vaccinations can even trigger seizures in dogs because of the poisonous toxins that are being pushed into the body.
+For instance, did you know that many of the heartworm preventative medications contain toxins that can cause seizures?
+Flea and tick medications also contain harmful chemicals that have been linked to this issue.
+Food additives, like some preservatives, colorings and wheat gluten are big factors.
+Even vaccinations can trigger seizures in dogs because of the toxic nature of the substances or accompanying carriers that are being pushed into the body.

-You may be surprised to know there are many natural and alternative treatments available to help with these nuisance problems like fleas and worms – but your vet will likely not suggest them.
-Just like our own human doctor’s offices, vet practices are approached by sales reps offering the ‘best’ new food or treatment.
-Ever wonder why the lobby in your vet or doctor’s office only promotes certain brands or treatments?
+You may be surprised to know there are many natural and alternative treatments available to help with fleas and worms.
+However, your vet’s office will likely not suggest them.
+Just like doctor’s offices, vet practices are approached by sales reps offering the ‘best’ new food or treatment.
+Ever wonder why the lobby in your vet’s office only promotes certain brands or treatments?
 It’s part of the business – sometimes to the detriment of the patient.